the-datageek/Pawtner/README.md

 # Pawtner

-***
-## Table of Contents
-1. Description
-2. Setup
-3. Deliverables
-4. Acess
-5. Author and Licenses

 ### Description
-Pawtner is a pet adoption app that allows a user to find a pet to adopt.
-The user is able to add a pet they like to a wishlist by clicking on the like button.</br>
-A user is also able to book an appointment once they decide on which pet to adopt by clicking the adopt button.
+Pawtner is an innovative pet adoption application built with JavaScript and CSS.
+It provides a seamless platform for pet lovers to find their perfect furry companions.
+Pawtner goes beyond traditional adoption platforms by offering an integrated e-commerce store, creating a one-stop destination for all your pet-related needs.

+### Features
+* Pet Listings: Browse through a wide range of available pets, complete with detailed information and captivating images.
+* Search and Filters: Utilize search functionality and filters to narrow down the list of pets based on criteria such as species, breed, age, and location.
+* Adoption Process: Initiate the adoption process by filling out a simple form and submitting an application for the desired pet.
+* E-commerce Store: Explore the e-commerce store that offers pet-related products and accessories for purchase.
+* User Profiles: Create and manage your user profile, track your adoption applications, and save your favorite pets.

 ### Setup
 To access these files,make a fork of this repo in your github account.
 This will allow you to clone. </br>
 In your machine:
 * Create a new folder either through the Files folder or using the CLI  <code>mkdir folder-name</code>
-* Assuming youre using the CLI, move to the directory where youd like to store your code and type the command <code>git clone ssh-link</code>
+* Assuming youre using the CLI, move to the directory where you'd like to store your code and type the command <code>git clone ssh-link</code>
 * Once cloning is done, you can move into the file using the command <code>cd Pawtner</code>
 * Once youre inside the file, Open your preferred editor by typing <code>code .</code>